stopmotio/YoutubeShortsBegone/.github/ISSUE_TEMPLATE/bug-report.md

----
-name: Bug report
-about: Had an issue?
-File it here
-title: Error!
-labels: ''
-assignees: ''

----

 Sorry you had an issue with shorts remover!
 Please fill out the following info: </br>
  **What did you paste into shorts remover?
 (HIGHLY RECOMMENDED)**